 The Tomalla Foundation for Gravity Research has been founded in 1982 according to the testamentary wishes of Dr. Walter Tomalla, a business man from Basel, Switzerland.
 With this foundation, Tomalla wanted to promote gravity research in Switzerland and abroad.

 The foundation awards prizes for exceptional research in gravitation and/or cosmology every third year and it founds research fellows and visitors for gravity research at Swiss Universities.

-The Tomalla Prize ceremony 2022 will take place on October 14 at 17:30 in the Grand Auditoire de l’Ecole de Physique (24, Quai Ernest Ansermet, Genève).
+The Tomalla Prize ceremony 2022 will take place on December 16 at 17:30 in the Auditoire A de l’Ecole de Physique (24, Quai Ernest Ansermet, Geneva).
 The laureate will give a Colloquium about her work.
 The ceremony is open to the public.